 Local Employers and Agencies

 Not all companies advertise their job vacancies on job search websites like the ones mentioned here.
-Smaller businesses or those that prefer to recruit candidates with a different and more hands-on approach may only advertise their jobs on their own website and social media channels.
+Smaller businesses or those that prefer to recruit candidates with a different and more hands-on approach may only advertise their jobs on their own websites and social media channels.

 They may not even advertise the job posting at all!
 They may choose to recruit through an agency or referrals instead.

 As someone who works in an Employment Center, we are often contacted directly by employers who are looking to hire.
 They choose not to post their jobs anywhere publicly and instead look to us to refer job seekers to them.

-Local employer and agencies are the best job sites for:
+Local employers and agencies are the best job sites for:

 - Job opportunities with smaller or new businesses